Warning: Excessive Schmoopiness

 "Two years?
 Now we know the reason you guys broke up.
 Not one of the scenarios I'd run through but the Dreamatorium dial isn't programmed to cliché."

 "What did it look like?"
-Troy asks.
+Troy asks, his voice full of interest and wonder.

 "Like a black and white photo of a giant blob."
 Jeff flinches as Annie swats at him.
 "What?
 It does."